eliaszea/RIRIS/README.md

 Cone-adapted shearlets for every room (i.e., every $(T,M)$ combination) and for values of $\tau$ (decomposition scales) $2$ to $5$.

-Example: ‘Balder_tau_4.mat’ contains the $K \times T \times M$ shearlet bases used in the meeting room `Balder` provided a 4-scale dictionary (i.e. $K = 61$).
+Example: _‘Balder_tau_4.mat’_ contains the $K \times T \times M$ shearlet bases used in the meeting room `Balder` provided a 4-scale dictionary (i.e. $K = 61$).

 These basis functions are computed with the [Fast Finite Shearlet Transform toolbox](https://github.com/rujieyin/toolbox_FFST), copyright 2014 Sören Häuser.

 _3.2.
 MEASUREMENT DATA_

 Reference RIR images for each room.
-These _.mat_ files are loaded with the utility function ‘loadRIRs’.
-The content of each file is a structure ‘out’ with fields:
+These _.mat_ files are loaded with the utility function `loadRIRs`.
+The content of each file is a structure `out` with fields:

-	- `image`:  	T x M numeric array
+	- image:  	T x M numeric array
-	- `fs`: 	temporal sampling frequency
+	- fs: 	temporal sampling frequency
-	- `T`:		no. time samples
+	- T:		no. time samples
-	- `M`: 		no. microphones
+	- M: 		no. microphones

 _3.3.
 REGULARIZATION DATA_